frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: patient_update_timestamp

-> **AI Analysis:** This trigger automatically updates a timestamp on a patient's record each time any of their information is modified.
-It exists to maintain a reliable and automated audit trail, ensuring the system always has an accurate record of the last time a patient's data was changed.
+> **AI Analysis:** This trigger automatically records the date and time whenever a patient's record is modified.
+Its purpose is to maintain a reliable audit trail, ensuring the system always knows precisely when a patient's information was last changed for compliance and data governance.

 The trigger implements the business rule: "Every modification to a patient's record must be automatically timestamped."

-This provides crucial data for auditing, data governance, and compliance by creating a reliable history of when patient data was last altered.
-The performance impact is negligible for typical operations but could introduce minor overhead during very large bulk updates.
+This process ensures strong data consistency and creates an essential audit log for tracking changes to sensitive patient data.
+The performance impact is generally negligible but could become a factor during extremely large bulk update operations.

 **Definition:**
 ```sql